mstksg/advent-of-code-2019/reflections.md

 [d03h]: https://mstksg.github.io/advent-of-code-2019/src/AOC.Challenge.Day03.html

-As another data processing one, I feel like this might be another win for Haskell as well :)  I got stuck in a silly bug for my part 1, but for part 2 my leaderboard position jumped up considerably in comparison --- my suspicion is that the new twist made it difficult for imperative coders, but the twist was naturally handled in the Haskell case.
+As another data processing one, I feel like this might be another win for Haskell as well :)  My part 2 leaderboard position was much higher than my part1 position --- my suspicion is that the new twist made it difficult for imperative coders, but the twist was naturally handled in the Haskell case.

 First off, I'm going to parse the path not as a series of directions and numbers, but rather as a list of each individual step to take.
 This was